yooseokseo/best-team-ever/milestone_writeups/milestone6/milestone6.md

 - Explanation of data visualization:

-(Data visualization Screenshot: Medication History - see image below in "Screenshots") For our data visualization, we are displaying a profile's medication history.
+(Data visualization Screenshot: Medication History - see last image below in "Screenshots") For our data visualization, we are displaying a profile's medication history.
 This visualization is the result of an internal function that generates data based on a user's input in the backend, and then updates the frontend's visuals with that new information.
 In other words, a user can add a new medication for a profile, which will cause our function to pull that information and update the profile's medication history to show that new medication.